Teen Volunteers are placed by each branch library. Contact your local branch for more information.

 We use teen volunteers year round and they help primarily with basic shelving of books and audio visual materials.
 In addition, some volunteers may be asked to help with library programs and other special projects.
 To apply, please ask for a volunteer application, which you can get at the circulation desk, or print out a copy below.
 Questions?
 Please contact the Teen Services Representative, Nathan Silva at email@example.com or Chris Selig at firstname.lastname@example.org

 Interested in volunteering for Centerville Library over the summer?
 If you are entering 6th grade or higher, apply to join our Summer Squad!
 Find the application below, or check in at our library during open hours.
-Orientation is Tuesday June 13 at 4:30 pm.
+Orientation is mandatory; please attend either Saturday, June 9 at 2 p.m.
+OR Tuesday, June 12 at 4:00 pm.

 If you have any questions regarding a volunteer opportunity please call us at 510-795-2629.